 Experienced Springfield Divorce Attorneys Ready To Serve You

 At Batson Nolan PLC, we pride ourselves on compassionate but aggressive representation of our divorce clients.
-We don’t try to pick a fight, of course, but we won’t back down from one either – if that is what it takes to protect your interests and ensure a fair result for you.
+Our Springfield divorce attorneys don’t try to pick a fight, of course, but we won’t back down from one either – if that is what it takes to protect your interests and ensure a fair result for you.
 And after more than 150 years of representing clients, there isn’t much that can happen that we haven’t seen before and prepared for thoroughly.

 Different Types of Divorce

 An uncontested divorce is the easiest, least complicated, and least expensive divorce that is available in Tennessee (and in most states).
 It is also likely the least emotionally exhausting type of divorce to go through.
 In uncontested cases, the divorce is said to be “no-fault” and based on irreconcilable differences.
 To get an uncontested divorce, spouses must be able to sit down together and work through all the details of the divorce in an amicable way.
 They can look at issues like the division of property and assets, division and responsibility of debt, and child custody arrangements, and they are able to reach agreements on all matters.
 If even a relatively trivial matter cannot be resolved, then the divorce is contested and must follow the procedure for contested divorces.

 Contested divorces are just what they sound like: divorces where full agreement cannot be reached by the spouses, so they need a judge to step in and make the final decision on contested matters.
 Obviously, these are more complex cases than uncontested divorces.
 They cost more in terms of money, time, and emotional toll on the couple.